-BIO 095 Foundations in Science for Health Careers ...
+BIO 095 Pre-A&P Foundations in Science ...
 1

 This course provides the foundations of scientific terminology and concepts useful for success in Anatomy & Physiology I (acceptable prerequisite for BIO 240/243).
 Topics include: scientific method, chemistry of life, cell biology, genetics, energetics, overview of human systems.
 This course is graded on a Pass/Fail basis.
 Offered online only.